 ani spent the years of her childhood and teens immersed in intense spiritual practices in order to present a living example for the world.
 Even as a small child, she could often be found absorbed in deep meditation, totally oblivious of her surroundings.
 By the age of five, she had already begun composing devotional songs laden with deep mystical insight.

-Another quality that was clearly manifest in Sudhamani from this tender age was her love and compassion toward her fellow human beings.
+Another quality that was clearly manifest in Sudhamani from this tender age generic viagra online was her love and compassion toward her fellow human beings.
 Though only a child, Sudhamani did whatever she could to ease the suffering of her elderly neighbors.
 She washed their clothes, bathed them and even brought them food and clothing from her own home.
 This habit of giving away things from her family’s house landed her in deep trouble.
 However, no amount physical abuse or punishment could stop the expression of her inborn compassion.
 She later said, ” An unbroken stream of Love flows from me towards all beings in the cosmos.
 That is my inborn nature.”

 ‘Amma’ as she is known all over the world today, has inspired and started innumerable humanitarian services.
 She has earned international recognition for her outstanding contributions to the world community.
 She is recognized as an extraordinary spiritual leader by the United Nations and by the people all over the world.